API Reference

 text field before building an FTS index.

-Merges small Lance data fragments into fewer, larger files to reduce S3 round-trips on cold queries.
+Merges small Lance data fragments into fewer, larger files to reduce object-storage round-trips on cold queries.
 Returns 202 Accepted.
 Also invalidates the cache for this namespace, since file offsets change after compaction.

 Request body